-Exploration, Myth and Legend.
+Exploration, Myth and Victory.
 Exhibition of Quilts, Cyanotypes Textiles and Mixed Media work by Cathy Corbishley Michel and Vivien Stamford with additional artwork by Zoe Michel.
 NT Stables Courtyard Gallery, Morden Hall Park, Morden Surrey.
 June 1st-14th 2020, Open daily 10-5pm Free entry.
+Postponed until 2021

 Virtual Quilt Gallery

 April 14th 2020, Dorking Quilters, Surrey, rescheduled to April 13th 2021

 April 29th 2020, Hannington Village Group, Hampshire (Antarctic History Talk) Cancelled

 May 19th 2020, Mead Quilters, Wheathampstead.
 Herts.
 Rescheduled to May 18th 2021